-At first glance, you'd think this was a hotel, located as it is just inland from the beach.
+At first glance, you might think this was a hotel, located as it is just inland from the beach.

 Not so.
 The Holy Ghost Fathers are still on site.
 The order is the Congregation of the Holy Spirit, and its members are often called Spiritans.
 The order bought freedom for slaves in Zanzibar, then opened schools.

 What's this?
-We've come upon an old fort, built by Arabs but used later by both Germans and the British.
+We've come upon an old fort, built by Arabs but used later by Germans and then the British.

 The interior rooms were sometimes used as prison cells.